The Bethe Ansatz as a Quantum Circuit: The A and B matrices

 We assume that $k>M$, such that $P_{k-1}$ is a long gate.
 While the input configuration to $P_{N-1}$ is fixed to~\mbox{$\ket{1_M} \otimes \ket{0}$}, that of a general long gate can have the first $M$ qubits in an arbitrary state.
 A basis for the input states to $P_{k-1}$ is thus $|n_1\ldots n_r\rangle$, where the number of qubits in $\ket{1}$ can take any value $r\leq M$ and~\mbox{$n_r \leq M$} assures that the rightmost qubit is in $\ket{0}$.
 For each basis element, the subcircuit highlighted in yellow will output a different state supported by $k$ qubits

-The integer $a=1,\ldots,d_{r,M}$ is related to $(n_1,\ldots,n_r)$ as explained in Section \ref{amap}.
+The integer $a=1,\ldots,d_{r,M}$ is related to $(n_1,\ldots,n_r)$ as explained in Section~\ref{amap}.
 Since the circuit is unitary, all these states are orthonormal

-The MPS based on the tensor $\Lambda$ derived in the previous section builds the Bethe wavefunctions \eqref{Bwf}.
-Equivalently, the probabilistic circuitlike network \eqref{net2}, with~${\bar \Lambda}$ associated to $\Lambda$ as explained in \eqref{can}, outputs Bethe wavefunctions when the $M$ rightmost auxiliary qubits are projected into the reference state $\ket{0}$.
+The MPS based on the tensor $\Lambda$ derived in the previous section builds the Bethe wavefunctions~\eqref{Bwf}.
+Equivalently, the probabilistic circuitlike network~\eqref{net2}, with~${\bar \Lambda}$ associated to $\Lambda$ as explained in~\eqref{can}, outputs Bethe wavefunctions when the $M$ rightmost auxiliary qubits are projected into the reference state $\ket{0}$.
 The ABC is, however, a deterministic circuit which needs no auxiliary qubits.
-Based on the ansatz \eqref{ansatz}, we have interpreted the ABC as the unitary version of \eqref{net2}.
-The mismatch between the number of qubits involved in both realisations of \eqref{Bwf} renders their correspondence nontrivial.
+Based on the ansatz~\eqref{ansatz}, we have interpreted the ABC as the unitary version of~\eqref{net2}.
+The mismatch between the number of qubits involved in both realisations of~\eqref{Bwf} renders their correspondence nontrivial.
 This issue will be addressed in the next section.
-Here it is enough to notice that the subcircuit in \eqref{overlap1} must be equivalent for consistency to The matrices ${\bar \Lambda}$ in the green area create $k$ qubit states~$|\Psi_{k,a}^{(r)}\rangle$, with the same conventions as in \eqref{functions}.
-Since ${\bar \Lambda}$ is not unitary, these states are not orthogonal and they are not normalised.
+Here it is enough to notice that the subcircuit in~\eqref{overlap1} must be equivalent for consistency to

+The matrices ${\bar \Lambda}$ in the green area create $k$ qubit states~$|\Psi_{k,a}^{(r)}\rangle$, with the same conventions as in~\eqref{functions}.
+Since ${\bar \Lambda}$ is not unitary, these states are not orthogonal and they are not normalized.
 We define a matrix of overlaps in each symmetry sector, whose entries are

 This is known in mathematical terms as a Gram matrix.
-To ensure that \eqref{overlap2} coincides with the highlighted area of \eqref{overlap1}, we need $B$ to transform the non orthogonal set into an orthonormal set, that is
+To ensure that~\eqref{overlap2} coincides with the highlighted area of~\eqref{overlap1}, we need $B$ to transform the non orthogonal set into an orthonormal set, that is

 This relation can only be satisfied if the overlap matrix is positive definite.
 By definition it is also Hermitian.
 A matrix with these properties can be subject to the so called Cholesky decomposition